shopgate-professional-services/ext-widget-personalization/README.md

     },
     "primary": {
       "title": "Hello {firstName}",
-      "text": "check out our new sale offers by your preferable size."
+      "text": "check out our new sale offers by your preferable size {customAttributes-size}" },
-    },
-    "supportingText": "",
-    "actions": [
+    "supportingText": "Supporting text include text like {customAttributes-middlename} of a user", "actions": [
       {
         "title": "Browse products",